 Corneal opacity is a disorder of the cornea.
 The cornea is the transparent structure on the front of the eyeball.
-Corneal opacity occurs when the cornea becomes scarred.
-This stops light from passing through the cornea to the retina and may cause the cornea to appear white or clouded over.
+Corneal opacity is when the cornea becomes scarred.
+This reduces the light passing through the cornea to the retina and may cause the cornea to appear white or clouded over.

 Factors that may increase your chance of corneal opacity:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 To prepare for a complete eye exam, your doctor may put drops in your eyes to numb them and to dilate your pupils.
 A specialized microscope will be used to focus a high-powered beam of light into your eye to examine the cornea and other structures in your eye.